 For really stubborn stains, you can make up a paste of baking soda and dish soap to give your furniture a good scrub.
 However, avoid using baking soda on metal furniture as this can cause the metal to corrode.

 10. Cleaning And Sprucing Up Your Bird Bath

 We all know just how effective baking soda is as a cleaner.
 Therefore, because it’s non-toxic, it’s the perfect solution for cleaning your birdbath.
-Just mix the baking soda with some pure soap flakes and use a scrubbing brush to clean away dirt, mildew and other stains.
+Just mix the baking soda with some pure soap flakes and use a scrubbing brush or damp cloth to clean away dirt, mildew and other stains.
 Your birdbath will look like new again and the birds will happily frolic in it once you fill it with clean water.

 11. Make Up A Mixture To Control Aphids And Other Sap-Sucking Insects

 Here’s a simple mixture you can make up to spray on your plants to help control aphids and other types of sap-sucking insects.